Postumius/Tellarin-WorldState/README.md

 # Tellarrin-WorldState

 ## Running
-1. In Windows terminal run ```pip3 install pysimplegui```
+1. In Windows terminal run ```pip3 install pysimplegui``` (download python 3 from Windows store to get pip3)
 1. Run ```WorldState.py```

 ## TODO
-* Save weather and location
+- [x] Save weather and location
-* Display all the day names and highlight the current one
+- [x] Display all the day names and highlight the current one